 NO ODDJOB

 It was also rather early in the days of polygonal 3D.
 The PC was still the bastion of the FPS, and 3D accelerators were just slowly catching on at the time.
-It’s obvious that this excited Rare, because a lot about the game oozes the question, “what is something new we can do with this technology?”
-The answer the hardware gave was “please dial it back”, but it’s still interesting to see the detail they pumped into it until steam started erupting from the cartridge.
+It’s obvious that this excited Rare, because a lot about the game oozes the question, “What is something new we can do with this technology?”
+The answer the hardware gave was, “Please stop, you’re hurting me,” but it’s still interesting to see the detail they pumped into it until steam started erupting from the cartridge.

 Explosions also grow as you feed more grenades into them and smoke lingers in the air.
 This drags down the framerate.
 Four-player split-screen drags down the framerate.
 More than one enemy shooting at you at one time drags down the framerate.
 Goldeneye 007 is stunningly unstable.
 At times, it feels like you’re pushing through water.
 It seems to move in slow motion.